rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 Access your Netbox and follow the instructions below.

 1. In the side menu, go to **Plugin** → **Napalm**.
-2. Click on the **Add** button.
+2. Click the **Add** button.
 3. `Platform`: Select a platform (e.g., **junos**)
-4. `NAPALM driver`: Here is the name of the driver used by Napalm to collect data from the devices.
-To see the available drivers, go to [Supported Devices](https://napalm.readthedocs.io/en/latest/support/#general-support-matrix).
-In this case, we will use **junos**.
+4. `NAPALM driver`: This is the name of the driver used by Napalm to collect data from devices.
+To see the available drivers, access [Supported Devices](https://napalm.readthedocs.io/en/latest/support/#general-support-matrix).
+In this case we will use **junos**.
 5. `NAPALM arguments`(Optional): Arguments passed when initializing the NAPALM driver.
 Arguments in: [Optional Arguments](https://napalm.readthedocs.io/en/latest/support/#optional-arguments).
 In our case, we will not fill it in.
 6. Click **Create**.

-Ready! now we have the Platform Config created for access to our devices!
+Ready! now we have the Platform Config created to access our devices!

 ### :fontawesome-solid-gears: 4.2 Configuring a Device
-To test the Napalm plugin, we need devices to query, for this, we will use the Discovery laboratory [More information](../../../../Laboratórios/Lab%20Descoberta/index.md).
+To test the Napalm plugin, we need devices to query, for that, we will use the Discovery laboratory [More information](../../../../Laboratórios/Lab%20Descoberta/index.md).
 So, add at least one device to Netbox.

 #### :material-router-wireless: 4.2.1 Adding the Routers
 1. Clone the laboratory repository: